-Dr. DeMaria's commitment to his patients is paralleled in his dedication to resident education, going over hours of taped clinical interviews and offering his seasoned perspective.
+Dr. Demaria's commitment to his patients is paralleled in his dedication to resident education, going over hours of taped clinical interviews and offering his seasoned perspective.
 He finds it most rewarding to prompt his residents to take pause, study the subtleties of the interactions, and reflect in real-time: What conflicts are present?
-What is happening in the room with respect to transference and countertransference?
+What is happening in the room with respect to transference & amp; countertransference?
 What are the dynamics?
 While he notes it can be challenging for new therapists to open themselves to evaluation, he works to foster a light-hearted environment where residents can challenge him, ask questions, and grow together as psychiatrists.

-In his personal life, he notes his family is very important to him as he has three "grown and growing" children, with his youngest a rising senior in college.
+In his personal life, he notes his family is very important to him as he has three "grown & amp; growing" children, with his youngest a rising senior in college.
 In his free time, he enjoys baking and is a polyglot, studying Italian and Spanish.
-Similar to his approach to psychiatry, Dr. DeMaria's music tastes are eclectic as he loves both classical music and tuning into WOGL on Saturday nights, a Philadelphia station that plays 70s disco he jams out to while he bakes!
-Interviewed by Pratheek Mangini, MD
+Similar to his approach to psychiatry, Dr. Demaria's music tastes are eclectic as he

+Interviewed by Pratheek Mangini MD

-Dr. DeMaria's current outpatient practice is located at Tuttleman Counseling Services STAFF SPOTLIGHT: ALEXANDRIA OWEN
+Dr. DeMaria's current outpatient practice is located at Tuttleman Counseling Services

+STAFF SPOTLIGHT: ALEXANDRIA OWEN